 Intersection accidents are simply accidents that occur at intersections.
 There can be multiple involved parties, and there are many potential reasons for accidents at intersections.
-If you or a loved one has been injured in such an accident and believe that someone else was at fault, you may be entitled to compensation.
+If you or a loved one has been injured in such an accident and believes that someone else was at fault, you may be entitled to compensation.
 A car accident lawyer could help you pursue the damages that you need.

 Potential Parties in Intersection Accidents